richardstartin/richardstartin.github.io/_posts/2018-08-12-base64-encoding.md

 Now for the encoding itself!
 One approach would be to dump the content of the vector into a byte array and use scalar code to do the lookups just like the JDK implementation does, but this stage accounted for 45% of the execution time in the scalar implementation, so the encoding needs to use vector instructions too.

-If base 64 used only characters in the range <code language="java">[0, 64)</code>, the lookup would be expressible as a closed permutation of the indices, albeit a permutation too large for AVX2.
+If base 64 used only characters in the range `[0, 64)`, the lookup would be expressible as a closed permutation of the indices, albeit a permutation too large for AVX2.
 Performing the lookup as a permutation isn't possible because several base 64 characters are larger than 64.
 However, the encoding character can be computed by adding an offset to the index, and there are only five distinct ranges.
 For each character within a contiguous range, the offset is the same, so there are only five possible offsets, so if a 3-bit value corresponding to an offset can be computed quickly from each 6-bit index, an offset vector can be looked up and simply added to the index vector.
 Then it's just a question of finding and tuning a reduction to offset key.

 This should be obvious from this table.